genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 set on each array.
 For more on RMA, see `here
 <https://jhu.pure.elsevier.com/en/publications/exploration-normalization-and-summaries-of-high-density-oligonucl-5>`_.

-Further, the normalised microarrays can be assessed using the Microarray QC Report application to detect and remove potential outliers.
+As a next step, the normalised microarray samples can be assessed using the **Microarray Quality Control** application to detect and remove potential outliers.
 Normalised microarrays that are of good quality can then be processed for downstream processing such as Dose Response Analysis or Test Differential Expression.